 We are working to further embed formal climate-related roles and responsibilities into various risk management bodies, including the Group Risk and Compliance Committee (GRCC) as well as the Risk Centres of Excellence under Group Risk, such as Market Risk, Liquidity Risk, and Non-financial Risk Management.
 Climate-related issues remained front and centre of Board and management committee discussions in 2023, with an emphasis on execution of projects and initiatives to progress the Group towards Net Zero by 2050.

-Forum Committee Meeting Frequency Number of Climate- Related Matters Discussed 2 Key Climate-Related Matters Group-, Entity- & Joint Boards of Directors Monthly - Quarterly 10 The Group's climate scorecard and performance to-date Establishment of the Group's Net Zero strategy and targets, including: 2030 climate targets for Palm Oil and Power GSGC Quarterly 4 portfolios - Transition plans for Thermal Coal, Cement, Palm Oi and Power portfolios - Net Zero Whitepaper publication Board Level BRCC Monthly 5 - Development of a implementation pl Risk Management Development of a group-wide gap analysis and implementation plan in response to BNM's Climate Risk Management and Scenario Analysis (CRMSA) AC Monthly 2 Policy Document - Establishment of methodology, assumptions, challenges and preliminary outcomes of the Group' Climate Scenario Analysis proof-of-concept - Inclusion of qualitative Sustainability Risk Statement GNRC As required 1 1 (including climate) into Group Risk Appetite Stateme Setting of the Group's 2024 Risk Posture which considered among others, sustainability and climate related risk considerations Provision of quarterly risk dashboard reporting on GTC Monthly 4 the Group's exposure to high sustainability risk sectors and clients - Undertaking of gap analysis and action plans in relation to BNM's Climate Change and Principle- Management Level GSC Bi-Monthly 6 based Taxonomy (CCPT) Reporting of the Group's Scope 1 & 2 GHG emissions reduction measures and performance Revision of Sustainable Finance Framework (including high sustainability risk sector position statements) GRCC Monthly 8 and Sector Guides Updating of sustainability and climate-related disclosure standards Updating of climate related policy, regulatory and industry trends
+Forum Committee Meeting Frequency Number of Climate- Related Matters Discussed 2 Key Climate-Related Matters Board Level Group-, Entity- & Joint Boards of Directors Monthly - Quarterly 10 The Group's climate scorecard and performance to-date Establishment of the Group's Net Zero strategy and targets, including: 2030 climate targets for Palm Oil and Power GSGC Quarterly 4 portfolios - Transition plans for Thermal Coal, Cement, Palm Oil and Power portfolios - Net Zero Whitepaper publication BRCC Monthly - Quarterly 5 Climate-related projects and initiatives, including: Development of a group-wide gap analysis and implementation plan in response to BNM's Climate Risk Management and Scenario Analysis (CRMSA Policy Document Establishment of methodology, assumptions, challenges and preliminary outcomes of the Gro Climate Scenario Analysis proof-of-concept Inclusion of qualitative Sustainability Risk Statem (including climate) into Group Risk Appetite Statem Setting of the Group's 2024 Risk Posture which considered among others, sustainability and climate related risk considerations Provision of quarterly risk dashboard reporting of AC Monthly 2 GNRC As required 1 1 Management Level GTC Monthly 4 Provision of quartery risk dashboard reporting of the Group's exposure to high sustainability risk sectors and clients Undertaking of gap analysis and action plans in relation to BNM's Climate Change and Principle- based Taxonomy (CCPT) GSC Bi-Monthly 6 Reporting of the Group's Scope 1 & 2 GHG emissions reduction measures and performance Revision of Sustainable Finance Framework (including high sustainability risk sector position statements) GRCC Monthly 8 and Sector Guides Updating of sustainability and climate-related disclosure standards Updating of climate related policy, regulatory and industry trends

-- The total number of meetings shall not be less than four times a year. - 2 Addressed at Board and/or management meetings either as a standalone topic or as part of a broader discourse on sustainability.
+1 The total number of meetings shall not be less than four times a year.

+2 Addressed at Board and/or management meetings either as a standalone topic or as part of a broader discourse on sustainability.